 This dark pink hair can grow out for months and continue to look great, with the option of changing it up a bit with the tone.

 Jean says to keep in mind that to achieve these types of colors, your hair needs to be pre-lightened.
 “A blended balayage is perfect as it keeps it low-maintenance as it continues to grow out.”

 With fashion colors use a sulfate-free shampoo like Pureology as little as possible.
 Cool, cold water is best as it keeps the cuticle sealed closed and locks color in.

 These practices will give you the most longevity for these semi-permanent colors.
 Embrace the fade!
 Be bold, and play with layering different tones in as it fades to your natural shade.

 This purple and pink galaxy hair was created by junior stylist Brittni Perry of Boston, MA.
 “Its purple and pink hair dye job is a fantasy color melt,” explains Perry.
 “Dyed pieces of hair in pink and purple are super trendy.”

 Pick colors that marry together and blend into a beautiful transitional color.
 Finish your pink hair off with a little twist to show off more colors.

-Perry reminds us that cooler, blonde hair is easier to lighten than dark brown colored hair.
-“Trying this pink color out could be fun and new, but you may not get that ‘Pinterest perfect pastel’ on your first try.”
+Perry reminds us that cooler, blonde hair is easier to lighten than dark brown hair.
+“Trying this pink color out could be fun and new, but you may not get that ‘Pinterest perfect pastel pink hair’ on your first try.”

 Rinse in cool water and use minimal heat.
 This will allow you to keep your pink hair colors bright and beautiful.
 Fantasy colors can be worn by women of all ages, and you can rock your pink look in different ways.